pg_parameter_status

 parameter if known, or false if the parameter is not known.

-Parameters reported as of PostgreSQL 8.0 include server_version,
+Parameters reported by the server include server_version,

 server_encoding, client_encoding,